Ccivam/Face-Expression-Recognition/README.md

 # Face-Expression-Recognition

-Name explains it all about the porject.
+Name explains it all about the project

 # Model